-Areteem offers two core physics courses that cover the central knowledge needed as a foundation in physics.
+Areteem offers core physics courses that cover the central knowledge needed as a foundation in physics.

 - Physics Fundamentals is an algebra based physics course that covers mechanics, thermodynamics, electricity & magnetism, and modern physics.
-This course is ideal as a first course in physics, covering material similar to the AP Physics 1 and 2 exams.
+This course is ideal as a first course in physics.
 It also provides the background knowledge for students preparing for the Physics Bowl.
 Middle school students who have taken algebra can take Physics Fundamentals to prepare for more advanced physics classes in high school.

 The two most common physics competitions are the Physics Bowl and the Physics Team (starting with the F=ma exam and leading to the Physics Olympiad competition).

 - Physics Bowl is a 45 minute, 40 question multiple choice exam held each Spring in March or April.
 This exam is algebra based and covers questions and covers basic knowledge from all areas of introductory physics.
 Click here to visit the Physics Bowl website.

 - F=ma and Physics Olympiad are calculus based and cover advanced knowledge in physics.
 The F=ma exam is a 75 minute, 25 question multiple choice exam held each January.
 It covers only mechanics.
 The Physics Olympiad is a 3 hour free response exam held each April.
 If covers all areas of physics and many questions require calculus to justify answers.
 Click here to visit the Physics Team website for more information about F=ma and Physics Olympiad.

 Preparation for Competitions